 Even after the desired intranet functionality has been implemented, it’s not the time to get relaxed.
 It happens quite often that after several months or years of active use, employees start to dislike previously popular solution, as particular features become irrelevant for users or insufficient to cover their needs.
 That’s why you should constantly adapt existing intranet features to new users’ requirements.

 For example, if employees stick to knowledge management, focus on tweaking content management features, search capabilities and make sure the knowledge base isn’t overloaded.
 If your intranet is the heart of employees’ social life, bring new entertaining features regularly, support community sites, refresh their design or add custom web parts.
+To get a better idea of an effective SharePoint intranet, you are welcome to check our interactive demo.

 Summing it up

-If you choose SharePoint as you intranet platform, you get a lot of opportunities, but you will also have to address several challenges.
+If you choose SharePoint as your intranet platform, you get a lot of opportunities, but you will also have to address several challenges.
 Prioritizing intranet features is one of these challenges that determines the future success of the solution, your investments and development effort, as well as positive adoption of the intranet among employees.

 To make a right decision, analyze your business processes and collaboration needs and clear up how SharePoint can cover them.
 What’s more, avoid delegating the intranet implementation to your IT department only, involve employees to follow their preferences and create a solution that does help them perform better and spend less effort on daily tasks.